Home as safe haven; rearranging Dad's place.

-The reason for my hiatus was a recent trip out East with my sister to help our father.
-He's 86 years old and lives by himself in a home not suited to his needs and yet won't consider moving to a better, more accommodating space (stubborn old fella).
-So we did our best, in the three days we were there, to transform his home into a safer place.
+Recently, my sister and I flew out east to help our father.
+He's 86 years old and lives by himself in a home not arranged to support his needs.
+He won't consider moving to a more accommodating space, so we did our best in the three days to transform his home into a safer haven.
 It was physically and emotionally demanding work.
-But as they say in my hometown, we got 'er done!
+But as they say in my hometown, we got 'er done.

 Mainly, we moved his bedroom, which was on the second floor, into the living room on the main floor.
 We also edited other rooms of unnecessary furniture to allow him to move about with his walker more freely.